danielstebbings/STRATHcube-Downlink-2425/Admin/EDHPC/typst-doc/charged-ieee/main.typ

 A transmitter was developed and simulated building upon a MathWorks HDL Coder implementation.
 This design was then synthesised using Vivado and found to meet timing constraints.

 The system is still to be tested in hardware and the packet handling software is still under development.
 The link calculations were made using several assumptions about the ground station receiver and will be revised when measurements can be made which may impact the transmitter design requirements.
 Investigation into interference and the development of the receiver is of particular importance.

+= Acknowledgements

+Thanks are given to the sponsors of the STRATHcube, without whom this project would not be possible: ESA Academy, The University of Strathclyde Alumni Fund, the Institute of Mechanical Engineers, the Royal Aeronautical Society, the University of Strathclyde Mechanical and Aerospace Engineering Department, and the University of Strathclyde Aerospace Centre of Excellence.